tdelavy/MexaHackathon/README.md

 - Click the “Browse files” button and select a .wav audio file from your device.

-- (6 example audio files are already present in the project directory in github for demonstration purposes.)
+- (6 example audio files are already present in the project directory in github for demonstration purposes.
+Upload these audios to use them)

 ***3. Process and Analyze***